World Languages

 Another option is for students to explore the Arabic NEWL (National Exam in World Languages) or CIMA (Certificat International de Maîtrise en Arabe).
 These international, external exams are recommended for students with minimum Arabic World Language Intermediate High or Native Arabic Grade 10.
 Upon successful completion of any of these exams, an official letter from the school will be submitted to the College Board so it can be included with the student’s AP records.

-The term “heritage learner” is used to describe students who speak the target language at home.
 There are many levels within this term.
 As part of the transition to High School, 8th graders who are heritage French and Spanish speakers are placed based on their assessed proficiency in the language whether or not they had been enrolled in that language in Middle School.
 The objective of this placement is to appropriately place students in the course that would best suit their needs as learners.
 In some cases, this can mean that students are placed in Spanish/French Literature and Civilization, a course designed to meet the needs of students who have exceeded the proficiency level required for success in AP.
 This may mean that, while students will not be eligible to take the AP course, they will be supported if and when they choose to take the AP exam for that language.

 Courses Offered